-The Farnum Center opened in Manchester in 1981 under the leadership of Eliot Priest, a recently retired executive from Public Service of New Hampshire and Board Member at Catholic Medical Center.
-From the beginning, the Farnum Center was established as an affordable treatment facility for recovery from alcohol and other drug dependence.
-In 2008, Farnum Center joined the Easterseals family.
+Farnum opened in Manchester in 1981 under the leadership of Eliot Priest, a retired executive from Public Service of New Hampshire and Board Member at Catholic Medical Center.
+From the beginning, Farnum was established as an affordable treatment facility for recovery from alcohol and other drugs.
+In 2008, Farnum joined the Easterseals NH family!

-Just two years later in 2010, Alex Ray, entrepreneur and owner of the Common Man family restaurants, approached Easterseals Farnum Center with an offer of a merge with Webster Place Recovery Center in Franklin, NH—a facility he had developed on the Daniel Webster Homestead in 2007.
+Just two years later in 2010, Alex Ray, entrepreneur and owner of the Common Man family restaurants, approached Farnum with an offer to merge with the Webster Place Recovery Center in Franklin, NH—a facility he had developed on the Daniel Webster Homestead in 2007.

-Seeing the ever-increasing need for more treatment beds in the state, Easterseals Farnum Center launched a massive $1.1 million capital campaign in 2012 to move the Farnum Center to a completely renovated, state-of the art facility across town.
-The New Farnum Center, featuring the state’s first non-hospital based Medical Detox unit, opened in 2013 and doubled the number of beds available to 60.
+Seeing the ever-increasing need for more treatment beds in the state, Farnum launched a massive $1.1 million capital campaign in 2012 to move Farnum in Manchester to a completely renovated, state-of-the-art facility across town.
+Farnum Center at Queen City features the state’s first non-hospital-based Medical Detox unit, opened in 2013, which doubled the number of treatment beds available to 60.

 Unfortunately, as the addiction epidemic continues to rise in the state, so does the need for even more treatment beds.

+In 2015, Farnum began a major renovation to obtain licensing from the State of NH in Franklin, NH to expand the available services.
 The major renovation of one of the buildings on the campus was bolstered by a large challenge gift to the community issued by Alex Ray.
-Over a period of just 30 days in late 2015, we had raised more than $280,000 to renovate what is now known as the Ray House.
-This facility will provide services to women seeking treatment as well as veterans and first responders.
-The bed licensing process in nearly complete, and combined with the new beds at the Ray House, will provide 63 new beds at Farnum North.
+Over just 30 days in late 2015, we raised more than $280,000 to renovate what is now known as the Ray House.
+This 21-bed facility provided services to women seeking treatment, veterans, and first responders.